-eCommerce sales ballooned to 691 billion Euros across Europe in 2019.
+eCommerce sales ballooned to 691 billion1 Euros across Europe in 2019.
 While Europeans are united in their growing adoption of ecommerce, their preferences vary wildly when it comes to how they like to pay.
-Merchants must localize their payment acceptance strategies to satisfy consumer expectations in each country where they do business.
+European consumers demand trusted local payment solutions and merchants must localize their payment acceptance strategies to satisfy consumer expectations in each country where they do business.

 Localizing payment options is essential